3 Simple Donchian Channel Trading Strategies

 Donchian Channel + Stochastic Oscillator+ Moving Average

 We have taken an Amazon chart from May 22nd, 2016 to June 24th, 2016.
-Let’s take a look on how we have applied these three indicators to establish a trading position.
+Let’s take a look at how we have applied these three indicators to establish a trading position.

 First, we have a buy signal from the Donchian Channel on May 2nd, 2016.